 I desperately want to pay my tithing again.
 I have £28,000 debt and after paying my debt there is no money left for enough food for me and my children.
 I am told to pay your tithing first but if I do that then I will get into more debt with penalty charges for missed payments, maybe become homeless.
 I want to be sensible about the debt and pay my tithing and don’t know what to do.
 My life style in not extravagant.
 I have been a single mum for a long time without any child support and have gained debt over the past 20 years.
 I am now at the breaking point.
 Should I just stop paying bills and pay what I owe the Lord?

 Your rather desperate situation is shared by numbers of people.
 But let’s see if we can sort things out a bit.
 What are the consequences of not paying your tithing?
-One who doesn’t pay tithing is not eligible to hold any major calling in the Ward or Stake.
 A non-tithe payer may not receive a temple recommend.
-A non-tithe payer is not eligible to receive assistance from the fast offering funds or from the bishop’s storehouse.
+Some blessings are withheld to those who do not pay tithing.
 The windows of heaven tend to be shut to such a person.
 From the book of Malachi—

 “Because the natural man tends to hoard or consume everything, the Lord wisely commanded ancient Israel to sacrifice not the last and poorest of the flock, but the firstlings, not the leftovers of the field, but the firstfruits (see Deuteronomy 26:2; Mosiah 2:3; Moses 5:5).
 Genuine sacrifice has been a hallmark of the faithful from the beginning.